jpverkamp/blog/content/programming/libraries/2013-08-06-adventures-in-racket-gzip.md

 Quick and easy.
 In addition, `gzip.open` returns a file-like object that's only read as we need it.
 That way, we can only have (roughly) one line in memory at a time.
 That's exactly what I want when dealing with large files.

 More recently though though, I've been writing a lot of scripts in Racket.
 For slightly more in depth scripts, it has a lot going for it.
-Racket is{{< doc racket "batteries included" >}}, nicely functional[^1], and can be much more parallelized to multi-core machines without running into Python's pesky {{< wikipedia "Global Interpreter Lock" >}}[^2].
+Racket is{{< doc racket "batteries included" >}}, nicely functional[^1], and can be much more parallelized to multi-core machines without running into Python's pesky [[wiki:Global Interpreter Lock]]()[^2].

 So how can we write the same code in Racket?